There was a small recall of raw pet food last week at Thorgersen’s Family Farm, one which I almost overlooked.

 What I found was a complex and multilayered story populated by anxious veterinarians, concerned scientists, and nervous government officials.
 No one had a definitive answer, just the presumption that there is a possible connection between raw pet food and human illness.

-However slender the thread of a possible connection was, there was something they all agreed on: Raw meat is shitty.
+However, slender the thread of a possible connection was, there was something they all agreed on: Raw meat is shitty.

 RAW MEAT IS SHITTY

 Raw meat – whether intended for humans or pets – is very likely to be contaminated with all sorts of bacteria, mostly the kind of bacteria that comes from feces.
-Or what’s more commonly referred in less academic circles as ‘bugs from shit.’
+Or what’s more commonly referred to in less academic circles as ‘bugs from shit.’

 All raw meat is capable of harboring pathogenic bacteria belonging to the family Enterobacteriaceae—a bacteria that stems from fecal contamination – such as E. coli, Clostridium perfringens, Salmonella, Campylobacter including Listeria monocytogenes.